nrgreenup/jekyll-now/in_progress/2018-08-28-Predicting-Customer-Churn-with-Python.md

 ## Model 1: K Nearest Neighbors
 I begin with one of the simplest, but most interpretable, machine learning models: K Nearest Neighbors (KNN).
 In short, KNN classifies a given observation *O* based on the *K* observations that are most similar to it using a simple majority vote.
 For instance, in a binary setting where *K*=9, if 5 of the 9 nearest observations to *O* are "1" and 4 of the 9 nearest observations to *O* are "0", then *O* is classified as "1".
 "Nearest" is determined using one of a several distance metrics; the `scikit.learn` KNN classifer defaults to [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance).

-I implement the KNN using the following code.
+I implement KNN using the following code.
 In addition, I implement grid searching to tune two hyperparameters of the model, *K* and weights.
 This allows us to find the most optimal value of for both hyperparameters in order to maximize performance.
-Grid searching is often computationally taxing, so while I use it here for the KNN, computational performance could be sped up using randomized searching (more on that later)!
+Grid searching is computationally taxing, so while I use it here for the KNN, computational performance could be sped up using randomized searching (more on that later).
+Of course, a randomized search is less exhaustive and thus less certain to provide the *most* optimal hyperparameters, so there is a trade-off here.
 I also use 5-fold [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) to help reduce overfitting the model as much as possible.
 ```
 knn = KNeighborsClassifier()